chaoshimeng/dubbo/README.md

 The default compiling language: es2017 (support node7.10+)

-Applicable for lower version of node.
+For lower version of node:

     import {Dubbo} from 'dubbo2.js/es6';